 In the last 2-3 years, there’s exciting new studies suggesting links between leaky gut and chronic disease states like type 1 diabetes and other autoimmune conditions, such as celiac disease, multiple sclerosis, and lupus.

-As a holistic healthcare provider, I’ve seen patients with a wide variety of symptoms FEEL so much better when they work on a healthy gut environment.
+As an integrative medicine physician assistant, I’ve seen patients with a wide variety of symptoms FEEL so much better when they work on a healthy gut environment.

 I’ve seen improvement in pain, abdominal bloating, autoimmune diseases, stronger immune systems, improved mood and concentration, reversal of food sensitivities, weight loss, and an increase in energy.